emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter2/lesson2.md

 }
 ```

-If you run this in the Flow playground, you should see that it logs the pokemons details.
+If you run this in your terminal, you should see that it logs the pokemons details.

 ## Conclusion